rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 - It will inform the design and usability of our project for the better:
   > Although it may not be obvious from the outset, writing testable code leads to writing better code.
   > This is, in part, because the process of writing tests gives us the opportunity to actually _use_ our code under varied circumstances.
   > The process of writing tests will help us suss out cumbersome function interfaces, brittle statefulness, and redundant capabilities in our code.
-If _we_ find it frustrating to use our code within our tests, then surely others will find it frustrating to use in applied settings.
+Ultimately, if _we_ find it frustrating to use our code within our tests, then surely others will find the code frustrating to use in applied settings.
 - It makes it easier for others to contribute to a project:
   > Having a healthy test suite lowers the barrier to entry for a project.
   > A contributor can make improvements to the project and quickly check to see if they have broken it or changed any of its behavior.